thoth-station/solver/README.rst

 Solver is run in Thoth to gather information about package dependencies.
-You can find deployment templates in the `openshift/` directory present in the root of this Git repository.
-The actual deployment is done using Ansible playbooks available in the
-`Thoth's core repository <https://github.com/thoth-station/core>`_.
+You can find deployment templates in the `openshift/` directory present in the root of `solver's Git repository <https://github.com/thoth-station/solver>`_.
+The actual deployment is done using Ansible playbooks available in the `Thoth's core repository <https://github.com/thoth-station/core>`_.